zerodays/action-infisical/README.md

 # action-infisical

-A GH action that retrieves secrets from Infisical using an API instead of installing a client binary and outputs them to a file.
+A GitHub action that retrieves secrets from Infisical using an API instead of installing a client binary and outputs them to a file.
+This allows it to be really fast.

-**NOTE 1**: This action depends on `jq` and `curl` being installed in the environment where it is run.
+This action **is unofficial** and was created by the [zerodays](https://github.com/zerodays) team for our own internal use.
+Feel free to use it, but note that it is not officially supported by Infisical.

-**NOTE 2**: In order to use this GitHub Action, you need to **disable E2EE** in Infisical for the workspace in question.
+**NOTE 1**: In order to use this GitHub Action, you need to **disable E2EE** in Infisical for the workspace in question.
 This has some security implications - do this at your own risk.

+**NOTE 2**: This action depends on `jq` and `curl` being installed in the environment where it is run.

 ## Inputs